google/WebFundamentals/src/content/en/fundamentals/push-notifications/sending-messages-with-web-push-libraries.md

 In this example, it checks for status codes `404` and `410`, which are the HTTP status codes for 'Not Found' and 'Gone'.
 If we receive one of these, it means the subscription has expired or is no longer valid.
 In these scenarios, we need to remove the subscriptions from our database.

+In case of some other error, we just `throw err`, which will make the promise returned by `triggerPushMsg()` reject.

 We'll cover some of the other status codes in the next section when we look at the web push protocol in more detail.